-Let’s try to unite the world with some Amiga talk with Zaher Sai which lives in a country that most of us have only seen horrible things from, Syria.
+Let’s try to unite the world with some Amiga talk with a person from a country that most of us have only seen horrible things from, Syria.
 With this article, I want to put aside all the differences between us politically for once and look at what Commodore managed to achieve in Syria, which is a country filled with events that shouldn’t have happened at all.
-We are all humans and in Syria this is a case where its time to unite people instead.
+We are all humans and in Syria, this is a case where its time to unite people instead.

-Amitopia had a nice interview with Gilbert Tan, which is a Amiga user on the Philippines that many liked to read.
-So, we did digging into finding other Amiga people that is living in countries that most of Amiga and other computer users wouldn’t think of knew anything about Commodore and Amiga.
+Amitopia had a nice interview with Gilbert Tan, which is an Amiga user on the Philippines that many liked to read.
+So, we did digging into finding other Amiga people that are living in countries that most of Amiga and other computer users wouldn’t think of knowing anything about Commodore and Amiga.
 But I was so wrong!
-Zaher Sai from Latakia in Syria was so kind to add me on social media and I accepted him with a warm heart.
-I already knew a Amiga person from Iraq, so to see a Amiga person from Syria made me very interested in who this person is and how he got in connection with the Amiga in a country that most of people only know from News channels on TV.
+Zaher Sai from Latakia in Syria was so kind as to add me on social media and I accepted him with a warm heart.
+I already knew an Amiga person from Iraq, so to see an Amiga person from Syria made me very interested in who this person is and how he got in connection with the Amiga in a country that most of the people only know from News channels on TV.

 I also spoke with David John Pleasance about Commodore and their strategy for Syria and Asia.
 Read on our exotic Amiga interview, with Zaher Sai from Syria.

 1. Tell us a bit about yourself?
 What do you do and how did you get to know the Amiga?

 My name is Zaher Sai, and I’m a 3D modeler by profession, I live in Latakia, Syria.
 My first experience with Amiga was in 1990 or so when I saw it at a well known Sakhr computer dealer (an Arabic MSX computer), he showed me some demos and games and I was blown away by the sound and graphics of the machine, then one of my friends bought an Amiga 500, and I told my dad about it and he bought an A500 for me and my brother.